Deltares/imod-python/README.rst

 - Water mover (MVR) package
 - Particle tracking (PRT)

-Most of these features can be implemented with a bit of work, but we haven't prioritized them yet.
-The exceptions are the DISU package and the timeseries files, which would require a lot of work on our backend to support, so we will probably not support these two features in the foreseeable future.
+Most of these features can be implemented with some effort, but we have not prioritized them yet.
+The exceptions are the DISU package and the timeseries files, which would require significant work to our backend.
+As a result, we will likely not support these two features in the foreseeable future.
 If you need any of the other features, feel free to open an issue on our GitHub page.

 Additional links
 ================